lebigot/realtime_annotate/README.rst

 user can better focus on the quality of his real-time annotations.

 It is also possible to **manually jump** to the next or previous annotations while annotating.
-The optional external player automatically moves its play head.
+The optional external player (music program, etc.) automatically moves its play head.
 This makes revising, adding or deleting annotations at a certain point in time convenient.

 Annotations for *multiple events* are stored in a single **JSON file** with a simple format.
 This format has the advantage of being